microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 This is because the `dbCollection.DoesRowExist` mock method _always_ returns `false` and the `dbCollection.CreateRow` mock method _always_ returns `true` no matter what order the two `CreateAccount` requests execute.
-Instead, the `dbCollection.DoesRowExist` method should only return `false` if the account doesn't exist and the `dbCollection.CreateRow` method should only return `true` if a new row was created.
+Our test asserts that one `CreateAccount` call must succeed and the other always fail but both calls succeed with our current mock.
+The `dbCollection.DoesRowExist` method should only return `false` if the account doesn't exist and the `dbCollection.CreateRow` method should only return `true` if a new row was created.

 Let's try to fix the mock.